 Not everyone wants to or can have an unmedicated birth.
 That is ok!

-It is definitely worth weighing the pros and cons if you get to that point in your labor.
+It is worth weighing the pros and cons if you get to that point in your labor.
 (Did I mention how a doula can help you with that choice?)

 5. Believe in Your Body

-Where there is fear, there is tension and, when you can release that doubt and bring in full confidence amazing things can happen!
+Belief in yourself and your ability to give birth is a massive chunk of the battle.
+Fear-based decisions do not belong in your birth space.
+Where there is fear, there is tension and, when you release that doubt and fear to bring in full confidence, amazing things can happen!